I suffer from combat-related PTSD. After a recent break-up, I wrote this article to help others navigate the shoals of PTSD relationships.

 I’ll be talking about what needs to be on that list.

-(8) Meds v.s Self Medication.
-I can put down two 80oz bottle of Natural Ice without even getting a buzz, anymore.
+I can put down two 80-ounce bottles of natural ice without even getting a buzz anymore.
 I used to drink just to cut the edge off panic attacks, flooding, hyper-awareness, intruding memories, anger, etc. That’s what I told myself.
 Not only did it never work, but it made pretty much everything and every symptom worse, not just for me, but for everyone around me.
 They were no longer dealing just with my PTSD, but my PTSD and my drinking.

-(9) Allow yourself to feel the pain and grief!
 Don’t avoid it or try to hide from it.
 If your SO left you, it’s going to hurt like hell.
-Self medicating, rebound sex, trying to convince the SO to change their mind, even following all the above advice with the wrong mindset of winning your SO back, someday, is destructive and will only lead to frustration and even your PTSD symptoms getting worse.
+Self-medicating, rebound sex, trying to convince the SO to change their mind, even following all the above advice with the wrong mindset of winning your SO back, someday, is destructive and will only lead to frustration and even your PTSD symptoms getting worse.

 This may seem counter-intuitive (it seemed so when it was taught to me) but what you need to do is to literally spend time sitting with your pain and grief and allow yourself to feel it.
 Experience it.
 Try describing it out loud to an empty room what it feels like.
 Be honest to yourself about whether you’re feeling things you don’t want to admit: Fear.
 Loneliness.
 Shame.
 Etc.